What are root vegetables?

 Parsnips look like white carrots but have a sweeter flavor.
 This root veggie is used in soups and stews to add flavor.
 They can also be eaten raw or roasted and served with meats and poultry.

 Carrots are a favorite with kids and come in a wide range of colors other than traditional orange.
-Carrots may be yellow, purple, red and yellow and nearly any shade in between.
+Carrots may be orange, purple, red, white or yellow and nearly any shade in between.
 They can be eaten either raw or cooked and are filled with beta-carotene, fiber, vitamin K and antioxidants.

 Rutabaga and turnips are often confused, but they are not the same vegetable.
 Rutabagas are actually a cross between a cabbage and turnip.
 Rutabagas have a mild, creamy flavor while turnips are crisp and zesty.
 Both are used in soups and stews or sometimes eaten raw.